josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 You define this template either inline or by file path.

 Angular extends HTML with additional syntax that lets you insert dynamic values from your component.
-Angular automatically updates the rendered DOM when your component's state changes.
+Angular automatically updates the rendered DOM when the state of your component changes.
 One application of this feature is inserting dynamic text, as shown in the following example.

 <code-example format="html" language="html" path="what-is-angular/src/app/hello-world-interpolation/hello-world-interpolation.component.html" region="say-hello"></code-example>